Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 2. Time Your Meals Strategically

-Consider meal timing in relation to your bodyโ€™s natural insulin sensitivity patterns.
-Understanding how different macronutrients affect insulin levels can help you make better food choices throughout the day.
-Some people benefit from intermittent fasting as it can help stabilise glucose levels and improve what happens to insulin levels during fasting periods.
+Consider meal timing in relation to your body’s natural insulin sensitivity patterns.
+Some people benefit from intermittent fasting as it can help stabilize glucose levels and improve what happens to insulin during fasting periods.

 3. Add Food Barriers or Split Up Meals